cimug-org/CIMTool/README.md

 -   1.10.0.RC1

     - The latest release is available at [CIMTool-1.10.0.RC1](https://github.com/CIMug-org/CIMTool/releases/tag/1.10.0.RC1) and is delivered as a ZIP file.
-    - The ZIP archive need only be extracted to a designated folder.
     - Information on features and fixes for the release can be found [here](https://cimug-org.github.io/CIMTool/).

+## Installation & Setup

+For instructions on installation and setup of **CIMTool** see [CIMTool Installation & Setup](https://github.com/CIMug-org/CIMTool/blob/gh-pages/dev-env-setup.md).

 ## CIMTool Development

 For developers interested in contributing to the **CIMTool** Project detailed instructions on installing and setting up an Eclipse 3.7 (Indigo) Plug-ins Development Environment can be found at [CIMTool Development Environment Setup](https://github.com/CIMug-org/CIMTool/blob/gh-pages/dev-env-setup.md)

-Instructions on packaging and deployment of **CIMTool** as an **Eclipse Product** can be  found at [CIMTool Packaging & Deployment Guide](https://github.com/CIMug-org/CIMTool/blob/gh-pages/cim-tool-deploy-instructions.md)
+Instructions on packaging and deployment of **CIMTool** as an **Eclipse Product** can be  found at [CIMTool Packaging & Deployment Guide](https://github.com/CIMug-org/CIMTool/blob/gh-pages/cimtool-deploy-instructions.md)

 Note that these instructions are purely for those interested in participating in the development of **CIMTool**.
 They do not describe standard use of the tool for profile creation.